 Yes.
 In fact, we prefer that you are working so that you have context for the information you learn in the classroom.
 We focus on engaged, hands-on learning in all of our MBA programs.
 The skills you are practicing in the classroom should be directly applicable to your real-life work.

-You can send your unofficial transcripts to Nicki.Orser@sonoma.edu for review.
-If you studied business as an undergraduate, you most likely have completed all of these courses.
-Courses include Micro and Macro Economics, Financial and Managerial Accounting, Statistics, Marketing, Organizational Behavior, and Finance.
+If you studied business as an undergraduate, you most likely have completed all of the needed courses: Micro and Macro Economics, Financial and Managerial Accounting, Statistics, and Finance.
+Options are available that allow students to quickly finish any needed prereqs online through Coursera.
+For details, please use this prerequisite review form to upload your unofficial transcripts for review.

 MBA applicants can complete their applications before they finish the prerequisites with the opportunity to be selected for “conditional” admission.

-You may email Nicki Orser your unofficial transcript or use our department form to upload a copy.
-Our admissions team will complete a prerequisite review for you and can offer some convenient online options to allow you to complete any missing courses before the August cohort begins.
+Please use our prerequisite review form to upload a copy of your unofficial transcripts.
+If needed, our admissions team can offer some convenient online options to allow you to complete any missing courses before the August cohort begins.

-The Sonoma Professional MBA and the Sonoma Wine MBA programs are priced per unit.
+The Sonoma Professional MBA and the Sonoma Professional Wine MBA programs are priced per unit.
 The average cost for in-state tuition for either program is $25,000.
 Out of state tuition is around $35,000.
-You can view the fee structures on each program page.

 Absolutely!
-We have a wonderful network of alumni and are happy to introduce prospective students.
-Send your resume and some information on which program you are interested in to Nicki.Orser@sonoma.edu with the subject line “Meet an Alumni” to set up a time.
+We have a wonderful network of alumni and are happy to introduce you to prospective students.

-The Sonoma Wine Executive MBA classes are held at the Wine Spectator Learning Center at Sonoma State University.
+The Sonoma Executive Wine MBA classes are held online on Wednesday evenings from 7-9 pm and in person at the Wine Spectator Learning Center at Sonoma State University every other Saturday from 8-5.
+New cohorts begin each January.

 All applications go through our Department Graduate Application.